oracle/truffleruby/doc/user/using-java9ea.md

 # Using TruffleRuby with JDK 9 EA

-RubyTruffle is designed to be run with a JVM that has the Graal compiler.
+TruffleRuby is designed to be run with a JVM that has the Graal compiler.
 The easiest way to do this is to use the GraalVM, which includes a JDK, the Graal compiler, and TruffleRuby, all in one package.